docker/docs/content/desktop/hardened-desktop/_index.md

 ### How does it help my organisation?

-Hardened Desktop features work independently but collectively to create a defense-in-depth strategy, safeguarding developer workstations against attacks across various functional layers, such as configuring Docker Desktop, pulling container images, and running container images.
+Hardened Desktop features work independently but collectively to create a defense-in-depth strategy, safeguarding developer workstations against potential attacks across various functional layers, such as configuring Docker Desktop, pulling container images, and running container images.
 This multi-layered defense approach ensures comprehensive security.

 It helps mitigate against threats such as:
  - Malware and supply chain attacks.
 RAM and IAM prevent developers from accessing certain container registries and image types, significantly lowering the risk of malicious payloads.
 Additionally, ECI restricts the impact of containers with malicious payloads by running them without root privileges inside a Linux user namespace.
- - Local admin rights an insider threats.
+ - Insider threats.
 Settings Management configures and locks various Docker Desktop settings, such as proxy settings, ECI, and prevents exposure of the Docker API.
-This helps admins enforce company policies.
+This helps admins enforce company policies and prevents developers from introducing insecure configurations, intentionally or unintentionally.

 {{< grid >}}